Billy Crudup: Film and television

 Crudup began acting in films such as 1996's Sleepers, 1997's Inventing the Abbotts, and 1998's Without Limits, where he played the role of running legend and Olympian Steve Prefontaine.
 His first role in an animated feature was in 1999's English release of Princess Mononoke, in which he starred as Ashitaka.
 He then played lead guitarist Russell Hammond from Stillwater, the fictional band at the center of Cameron Crowe's Almost Famous (2000).
 In 2006's The Good Shepherd, he played British spy Arch Cummings, a stand-in for Kim Philby.
 The same year, he played a supporting role in Mission: Impossible III.
 In 2007, he played the leading role of Henry Roth in the film Dedication.

 Crudup completed filming Watchmen with director Zack Snyder in Vancouver, British Columbia.
 He portrayed the superhero Doctor Manhattan.
 He portrayed former U.S. Secretary of the Treasury Timothy Geithner in a TV film about 2008's financial crisis, Too Big to Fail (2011).
-Crudup stars in the Apple TV+ series The Morning Show, for which he won a Primetime Emmy Award in 2020.
+Crudup stars in the Apple TV+ series The Morning Show, for which he won a Primetime Emmy Award in 2020 and 2024 and a Critics' Choice Television Award in 2020 and 2023.